25prabhu10/notes/docs/Languages/C-CPP/C-Cpp_Concepts.md

 ### Parameter Passing

-There are three ways of passing the parameters to a function.
+There are three ways of passing the parameters to a function

 1. _Pass/Call by Value:_ In pass by value, **changes in formal parameters do not reflect in the actual parameters**.
-Refer to the above examples.
+Refer to the above examples

 2. _Pass/Call by Address:_ In pass by address, **changes in formal parameters reflect in actual parameters**.